All Strattic sites come with a Strattic WordPress plugin with two main pages: Publish and Settings.

 The advanced settings tab has several options for how your site is optimized during the publishing process.

-The next set of features, "Publishing Optimization," gives you the opportunity to disable the creation of static pages for your attachments, various feeds and embedded pages.
+The next set of features, "Publishing Optimization," gives you the opportunity to disable the creation of static pages for your attachments, various feeds, archives and embedded pages.
 Much of the time you can disable these and it will speed up the publishing time for your site.

 The final setting lets you add non-WordPress pages to be added to your static site.
 This feature is not generally needed.